 You would have noticed that some months have more than 1 birthstone.
 These are the reasons for that:

-• Historically, some regions had varying cultures, resulting in how the birthstones were recognized.
-For example, in the traditional list, December has 2 birthstones (Turquoise and Lapis Lazuli).
+- Historically, some regions had varying cultures, resulting in how the birthstones were recognized.
+For example, in the traditional list, June birthstone are pearl and moonstone.

-• In recent years, gemologists and mineralogists have discovered newer gemstones, which has resulted in updates of the birthstone lists.
-This is why you have 2 birthstones for November (Golden Topaz and Citrine) and 3 birthstones for December (Blue Zircon, Blue Topaz, and Tanzanite).
+- In recent years, gemologists and mineralogists have discovered newer gemstones, which has resulted in updates of the birthstone lists.
+This is why you have 2 modern birthstones for November (Golden Topaz and Citrine) and 3 modern birthstones for December (Blue Zircon, Blue Topaz, and Tanzanite).

 What are the Price-Affected Issues When Selecting Your Birthstones?